publishing-api: Contract testing with Pact

 Making breaking changes

-However, it may still be possible to get into a situation where there are
+It is possible to get into a situation where there are mutually dependent

-mutually dependent branches of gds-api-adapters and publishing-api, neither of
+branches of gds-api-adapters and publishing-api, neither of which will pass

 possible to run the gds-api-adapters branch on Jenkins against a manually